 Instructions

 - Peel potatoes.
-Cut in half lengthwise and slice into approx. ¼" slices.
-Set aside.
+Cut in half lengthwise and slice into approx. ⅛" slices.
+Set aside.1 kg approximately, Yukon Gold or new potatoes

 - Peel onion.
 Cut in half lengthwise and slice the same thickness or slightly thinner than potatoes.
-Add to potatoes.
+Add to potatoes.1 large white onion

 - Heat all the olive oil over medium heat in a frying pan large enough to hold the oil, potatoes and onion.
 Heat for 2-3 minutes.
 To check if it's ready put a slice of potato in the oil.
 It should be sizzling gently.
 Add all the potatoes and onion.
-Stir, making sure everything is coated in oil.
+Stir, making sure everything is coated in oil.2 cups extra virgin olive oil

 - Cover with a lid and continue cooking for approximately 20 minutes.
 Check and stir carefully every few minutes making sure the oil isn't getting too hot.
 It should be simmering gently.
 The potatoes and onions are done when you can easily break apart the potato with a wooden spoon or spatula.

 - Drain in a colander over a bowl to catch the oil.
 Set aside the collected oil.
 Whisk together the eggs and salt.
 Add the potatoes and onions to the egg mixture stirring well but gently.
-Let sit for 10 minutes.
+Let sit for 10 minutes.5 large eggs, 2 teaspoon salt, adjust to your taste

 - Heat 1 tablespoon of the reserved olive oil in the finishing size frying pan over medium-high heat.
 Add the potato, egg mixture moving it around slightly to distribute the egg evenly.
 Turn the heat down to medium.
 Without stirring, cook for 6-7 minutes, checking the bottom by lifting the edge up slightly with a spatula.